adamstallard/grunt-vows-runner/README.md

 * ``matcher``
  * a javascript [RegExp object](http://www.w3schools.com/jsref/jsref_obj_regexp.asp); only run tests whose titles match this object.
-* ``isolate``
- * Run each suite in its own process.
-This is useful if the system-under-test uses the node process object internally.
 * ``disabled``
  * Temporarily disable tests for a target.